A Basic Compositional Model for Spiking Neural Networks: Hiding for Spiking Neural Networks

 In $P'$, we should expect to have stable correct Nand outputs for a long time starting from time $3$.
-Here we consider just the situation at precisely time $3$, that is, we consider the probabilities $P'(\beta)$ for finite traces $\beta$ of length exactly $3$.
-Specifically, we would like to use the connection between $P$ and $P'$ to help us show that the probability of a correct Nand output at time $3$ is at least $(1 - \delta)^3$.
+Here we consider just finite traces $\beta$ of length exactly $3$, and focus on the output at exactly time $3$.
+Thus, we consider the probabilities $P'(\beta)$ for finite traces $\beta$ of length exactly $3$, and we would like to show that the probability of a correct Nand output at time $3$ is at least $(1 - \delta)^3$.
+We use the connection between $P$ and $P'$ to help us show this.

-We work in terms of the hiding operation.
-In particular, we assume that, in $P$, the probability of both a correct And output at time $1$ and a correct Nand output at time $3$ is at least $(1 - \delta)^3$.
+Namely, we assume that, in $P$, the probability of both a correct And output at time $1$ and a correct Nand output at time $3$ is at least $(1 - \delta)^3$.
 This could be proved for the Nand circuit separately, but we simply assume it here.